 As an experiment however just to see what the colour of the sculpture might look like if some form of artificial finish was applied; Ian put a ‘wash’ of clear white spirit to the carved sea the Victory is sailing in; immediately the wonderful rich medium oak colour of the oak stood out, before the white spirit quickly evaporated and the oak once again returned to its natural colour.
 Just applying the white spirit to the sea did however not only make the grain and the choppy sea stand out a little more but it also made it look as if the Victory was totally separate and actually sailing in the sea.

 "Another rather compelling reason not to apply any finish to the model is if you ever have the opportunity to visit Nelson's Flagship HMS Victory in Portsmouth which I hearty recommend the first thing you will notice on entering the ship and walk on the gun decks is the strong smell of old oak, rope and tar which per mutates throughout the 18th century warship.
-Traces of this rather distinctive ships aroma could also often be found in my studio whilst I was carving the Victory oak, so I thought it would be a shame to seal in this centuries old history and aroma under an sort of modern day wood sealant/finish making an unnatural barrier to this historic oak.
+Traces of this rather distinctive ships aroma could also often be found in my studio whilst I was carving the Victory oak, so I thought it would be a shame to seal in this century’s old history and aroma under a sort of modern-day wood sealant/finish making an unnatural barrier to this historic oak.

 If past experiences are anything to go by the Victory oak shouldn’t require any artificial finish to be added for preservation reasons anyway as the oak has lasted for many centuries in far worst conditions within the hull of HMS Victory it is expected to have to endure in the future without having any form of artificial finish applied, so why change things now".
 Throughout the long hours the deadly battle raged, the exhausted gun crews anxieties and eventual exaltation as the battle won, was being absorbed into the very fibre of these pieces of English oak.
 This beam was indeed an integral part of the heart and structure of HMS Victory's great 'wooden walls'…. .
 If only walls could talk.